-Memorial Hospital Foundation was established in 1986 as a 501(c)(3) non-profit organization with a vision to develop relationships and financial resources to support the healthcare programs, projects and services of Memorial Hospital.
-The Foundation manages 20 funds that provide financial support to Memorial Hospital, our patients, and our employees.
-100% of donations to the Foundation stay in our community and directly benefit the fund of our donors’ choosing.
-From medications for our cancer patients to the latest in advanced technology instrumentation, a gift to the foundation brings comfort and healing to our community.
+Memorial Hospital Foundation is an independent 501(c)(3) non-profit organization with its own Board of Directors, by-laws and Articles of Incorporation.
+Our vision is to develop relationships and financial resources to support the needs of Memorial Hospital, its patients, and employees.
+The Foundation manages 26 funds that provide financial support for these needs.
+From medications for cancer patients to cooling blankets for NICU babies, a gift to the foundation brings comfort and healing to our community.

 Board of Directors

 Paul Bertucci, Chairman

 Roianne Newman Gutierrez, Vice Chairman

 Emily “EA” Allen